jecisc/Microdown/doc/syntax.md

 *************

 ### Code blocks
-To show code one use a tripple  backquote
+To show code one use a triple backquote

 ```text
   ```pharo
 	Metacello new